Hot Introductions: What Will Tesla's Model 3 Do To The Stock Price?

 While every case is different, the most likely scenario would see TSLA continue its rise, peaking in the weeks before the introduction.
 It can be expected to settle around the time of the debut, as investors and traders sell the news.
 After that, it will rise or fall based on how well Model 3 is received by reviewers and, ultimately, the public.

-Product delays as in the Take Two case, or strong competition as in the HP case, could cause a major fall.
+Product delays as in the Take-Two case, or strong competition as in the HP case, could cause a major fall.
 Another negative is a possible capital raise to cover launch expenses.

 Some readers may object that since Tesla has many other problems and does not show any signs of becoming profitable, it is already far overvalued and set up for a fall.
-While that may be true in the long-term, the examples above indicate the Model 3 will be the most important factor influencing valuation this year.
+While that may be true in the long term, the examples above indicate the Model 3 will be the most important factor influencing valuation this year.

 Disclosure: I am/we are long AAPL, TTWO, F.